chefgs/terraform_repo/tfcloud_samples/TFC_Workflow_Readme.md

 - **`main` or `master`**: Traditionally, the `main` (or `master`) branch represents the stable production code.
 All code that is deployed to the production environment should be merged into this branch.

 ### Non-Production
-For non-production environments, you can use a combination of branch names that reflect the environment and the purpose of the changes.
+For non-production environments, wecan use a combination of branch names that reflect the environment and the purpose of the changes.
 Here are some suggestions:

 - **`develop` or `development`**: This branch serves as an integration branch for features.
 It's where developers merge their feature branches before the code is released to a staging environment.
 - **`feature/feature-name`**: Feature branches are used by developers to work on new features or changes.
 Each feature branch is named after the feature or task (e.g., `feature/add-login`).